 Established in 1998, Lost Horse Press—a nonprofit independent press—publishes poetry titles by emerging as well as established poets, and makes available other fine contemporary literature through cultural, educational and publishing programs and activities.
 Lost Horse Press is dedicated to works—often ignored by conglomerate publishers—which are so much in danger of vanishing into obscurity in what has become the age of chain stores and mass appeal food, movies, art and books.

-LOST HORSE PRESS is now accepting submissions for the Idaho Prize for Poetry 2018.
+LOST HORSE PRESS is now accepting submissions for the Idaho Prize for Poetry 2019.
 All US poets are eligible!
-Entries must be postmarked by 15 May 2018, winners will be announced by 15 August 2018.
-The contest carries a $1000 cash prize, 20 comp author copies, plus publication by Lost Horse Press.
-An entry fee of $28.00 via PayPal will be charged when you submit your manuscript online using Submittable.com.
-The 2018 Final Judge is Piotr Florczyk.
+Entries must be postmarked by 15 May 2019, winners will be announced by 15 August 2019.
+The contest carries a $1000 cash prize, publication by Lost Horse Press, plus 20 comp author copies.
+An entry fee of $28.00 will be charged when you submit your manuscript online using Submittable.com.
+The 2019 Final Judge will be announced.

-The winner of the 2017 Idaho Prize for Poetry, selected by Robert Wrigley, is Erica Funkhouser with her manuscript, POST & RAIL.
+The winner of the 2018 Idaho Prize for Poetry, selected by Piotr Florczyk, is Jason Gray's Radiation King.

 ABOUT THE WINNING POET

-LOST HORSE PRESS thanks all poets who submitted their work to The Idaho Prize for Poetry 2017; thanks to our First Readers for their keen reading skills; a hearty thank you to Robert Wrigley, Final Judge, for his insightful choice; and, most of all, congratulations to Erica Funkhouser.
+LOST HORSE PRESS thanks all poets who submitted their work to The Idaho Prize for Poetry 2018; thanks to our First Reader Jackson Holbert for his keen reading skills; a hearty thank you to Piotr Florczyk, Final Judge, for his insightful choice; and, most of all, congratulations to Jason Gray.